bioexcel/biobb_documentation/biobb_documentation/docs/source/files_structure.md

 In this **setup.py file**, the developers must fill several fields such as descriptions, author name, keywords and so on.
 The most important fields are:

 * **version**: version of the package
-* **packages**: the ones excluded won't be automatically parsed when building the documentation.
-For further information about this process, please visit the [Documentation section](https://biobb-documentation.readthedocs.io/en/latest/documentation.html).
+* **packages**: the ones excluded won't be automatically parsed in the building process of bioconda.
+It's important to exclude all the folders containing Python files that must be excluded in this building process.
 * **install_requires**: dependencies of this package
 * **python_requires**: version of python